Hajji Ebrahim Shirazi: Conflict with Lotf Ali Khan

 At the time Ebrahim was involved in a power struggle with Zand chiefs and generals who controlled the Arg.
 Arg of Karim Khan was one of the strategically important areas of Shiraz, so that the rulers of this building had the main power in Shiraz.
 Knowing this fact, Ebrahim knew that he had to conquer the Arg, in order to take control of the city by purging those loyal to Lotf Ali Khan.
-Thus not long after Lotf Ali Khan's leaving, Ebrahim rushed into the Arg with a militia force of Lutis under the command of his brother Mohammad Hossein, arrested all Zand generals and then sent a message to his brothers Abdul Rahim Khan and Mohammad Ali, who commanded two regiments of Lotf Ali Khan's infantry, to revolt and arrest him.
+Thus, not long after Lotf Ali Khan's departure, Ebrahim rushed into the Arg with a militia force of Lutis under the command of his brother Mohammad Hossein, arrested all Zand generals and then sent a message to his brothers Abdul Rahim Khan and Mohammad Ali, who commanded two regiments of Lotf Ali Khan's infantry, to revolt and arrest him.
 Although Lotf Ali Khan survived the uprising, his troops were dispersed and he retreated to Shiraz with 200 men.
 But on his return to Shiraz, the gates of the city did not open for him.
-The commanders of his army had been separated from the young king by Ebrahim, who had informed them that if they did not abandon Lotf Ali Khan, their families inside the city would be harmed.
+The commanders of his army had been separated from the young shah by Ebrahim, who had informed them that if they did not abandon Lotf Ali Khan, their families inside the city would be harmed.

 Lotf Ali Khan, now with fewer men, fled to southern Fars.
 At first, he wanted to go to his old ally Sheikh Nasser Khan, the governor of Bushehr, but after Sheikh Nasser refused to give him refuge, Lotf Ali Khan went north.
 Ebrahim, with the help of Reza Qoli Khan Kazeruni, chief of the Qashqais, provided a united army of tribes near Shiraz and set out to possibly arrest Lotf Ali Khan.
 Ebrahim's army clashed with those of Lotf Ali Khan near Kazerun, ending with a victory for the latter, who successfully conquered the city.
 Lotf Ali Khan ordered the blinding of Reza Qoli Khan and his son.
-It was at this time Sultan Ali Khan Zand, one of the Zand princes who had escaped from Shiraz, arrived at Lotf Ali's camp with seventy men.
+It was at this time Soltan Ali Khan Zand, one of the Zand princes who had escaped from Shiraz, arrived at Lotf Ali's camp with seventy men.
 When news of the conquest of Kazerun reached Ebrahim, knowing he might lose to Lotf Ali Khan, Ebrahim wrote a letter to Agha Mohammad Khan, pledged him his (and peoples of Fars') allegiance and offered him 3,000 mares as an additional gift.
 Agha Mohammad Khan accepted this offer, appointed Ebrahim as governor of Fars, and granted him the title Khan.